As an Amazon Associate we earn from qualifying purchases.

 Pulling and tugging all night while your middle is being pinched is no fun, so just be mindful of your selections and always try them on!

-If you have wide set breasts, you will need to look carefully at the cup size and shape.
+If you have wide-set breasts, you will need to look carefully at the cup size and shape.
 Many of the traditional style longline bras will accentuate this separation, so best to opt for styles where the cups are tilted slightly inwards.

-We have covered a wide breadth of knowledge of the longline bra; both its history as well as its modern day translations into mainstream lingerie options.
+I have covered a wide breadth of knowledge of the longline bra; both its history as well as its modern day translations into mainstream lingerie options.
 Styles available now for the longline bra are really varied, so there is something for everyone!

 However, maybe you aren’t yet convinced this is a bra style that you need in your collection.
 So to recap, let’s recount the myriad reasons as to why this should be a mainstay in your bra collection.

-After covering all the rich history of this standout bra, demystify similar styles and showcasing the timeless classic appeal of the longline bra, it is no wonder most all women are shopping this style bra like crazy right now.
+After covering all the rich history of this standout bra, demystifying similar styles, and showcasing the timeless classic appeal of the longline bra, it is no wonder most all women are shopping this style bra like crazy right now.